Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 > Currently, middle wildcards have the following limitations:
-> 1. Only one middle wildcard is allowed in each applicable set, e.g:
+> 1. Only one middle wildcard is allowed in each applicable set, e.g.:
 >   * `/H*d/C*d` is supported, but
 >   * `/H*d*Tail` is not supported
 > 2. A middle wildcard can't be used together with either a beginning or ending wildcard
->   in the same applicable set, e.g:
+>   in the same applicable set, e.g.:
 >   * `/*d/C*d/T*` is supported, but
 >   * `/*d*T*` is not supported